-Because vaccine supply is limited, we will continue to vaccinate the highest risk first.
-The fastest way for us to contact you when you qualify for the vaccine is by sending you a secure email through kp.org.
+Answer: Once you qualify for the vaccine, and we have enough supply, we will reach out to you to schedule a vaccination appointment.
+The fastest way for us to contact you is by sending you a secure email through kp.org.
 If you are a registered kp.org member, that will be the first way we contact you.
-If you are not registered on kp.org or if you do not open the secure message we send you through kp.org, we will call you.
+If you are not registered on kp.org or if you do not open the secure message, we send you through kp.org, we will call you.
 If we cannot reach you by kp.org or phone, we will send you a letter.

 If I receive my COVID-19 vaccine outside Kaiser Permanente, how do I update my medical record?

 Answer: Log on to kp.org, click on the “Medical Record,” and then select the “Questionnaires” option.
 Then click on the questionnaire titled “COVID-19 Immunizations Outside of Kaiser Permanente” and fill out all required fields.